 Benefits of Membership

-On campuses with an active chapter of Phi Eta Sigma, any freshman meeting one or more of the following requirements is automatically eligible for membership
+On campuses with an active chapter of Phi Eta Sigma, any first-year student meeting the following requirements is automatically eligible for membership

 A class rank in the upper 20 percent of their class.

 **These requirements may very between local chapters.
 To be sure about your specific campus requirements, contact your local chapter adviser.

 Phi Eta Sigma is a national honor society for first-year college students.
 Our goal is to encourage and reward academic excellence among first-year students in institutions of higher learning.
 The oldest and largest first-year honor society, Phi Eta Sigma was founded at the University of Illinois on March 22, 1923.
 We now have more than 375 chapters throughout the United States and more than 1,000,000 inducted members.

 On campuses with a chapter of Phi Eta Sigma, all first-year students are eligible to join who have a grade point average of at least 3.5 on a 4.0 scale at the close of any full-time curricular period during their first year.